Project-OMOTES/simulator-core/doc/controller/main_controller_class.rst

 Network controller class
 =====================================
-The network controller class is hte basic controller class.
+The network controller class is the basic controller class.
 It stores lists of the controllable assets.
 The method run_time_step is used to get the controller settings for the given time step.

-For developers if you want to implement a new controller a class can be created with its own logic as long as there is a method run_time_step that returns the controller settings.
+You can create your own controller class by implementing a new controller class with its own logic.
+This class should inherit from the NetworkControllerAbstract class.

+.. autoclass:: omotes_simulator_core.entities.network_controller_abstract.NetworkControllerAbstract
+    :members:
+    :no-index:

 .. autoclass:: omotes_simulator_core.entities.network_controller.NetworkController
     :members: